Klam5/Wish-Unix-Shell-/README.md

 each of these commands will run with their respective parameters in parallel instead of waiting for one to finish before running the next command

+To test, download the file and simply compile and run :

+g++ wish.cpp -Wall -Werror -o wish
+./wish